helgeerbe/ml_heating/README.md

 -   `--initial-train`: Runs the initial training process on historical data from InfluxDB before starting the main loop.
 -   `--train-only`: Runs the initial training process and then exits.
 Useful for warming up the model without starting the control loop.
 -   `--debug`: Enables verbose debug logging.
+Note that this may cause very noisy output from underlying libraries like `urllib3`.
+The application attempts to suppress this, but some messages may still appear.